 EMBO Practical Courses promote the transfer of new methods and emerging techniques to a broad number of laboratories.
 The primary objective is to enable participating students to implement novel techniques in their home laboratories.
 Approximately 20 participants should be accepted.
 Participants are generally early-stage postdoctoral researchers and advanced PhD students.
 EMBO Practical Courses can take place in EMBC Member States, EMBC Associate Member States or cooperating partner countries, although organizers can be based anywhere.
 If you wish to apply for an EMBO Practical Course held in a country that does not yet have a cooperation agreement, you should first contact the programme manager.

 Annual application deadlines: 1 March and 1 August for courses planned for the following year.

 Each application is reviewed by at least two members of the EMBO Course Committee.
 The final decision is made by the entire committee.
-Applicants are informed of the decision within ten weeks of the application deadline.
+Applicants are informed of the decision within twelve weeks of the application deadline.

 All applications are treated in confidence and only publicized following acceptance of the funding conditions by the organizer.

 Organizers should indicate a provisional timetable that includes session titles with brief explanations of the subjects covered and how they fit together.
 Details of the practical sessions should also be provided.
 The provisional timetable should also include confirmed speakers for each session and the reason for their selection.

 When planning the course, organizers are advised to: